squaredup/Community.DataOnDemand.MP/README.md

 ## What is the Data On Demand MP

-The Data on Demand Management Packs contains several useful Microsoft System Center Operations Manager (SCOM) agent tasks, including the Netstat task required by Squared Up Visual Application Discovery &amp; Analysis.
+The Data on Demand Management Packs contains several useful Microsoft System Center Operations Manager (SCOM) agent tasks, including the Netstat task required by Squared Up Visual Application Discovery & Analysis.

 To make use of these Management packs, you will need SCOM installed and configured, monitoring your environment.
 No other dependencies are required.